smallkirby/lysithea/docs/TUTORIAL.md

 / #
 ```

-If it is snapshot you want to rollback, you can fetch the exploit of that time by `lysithea fetch`.
-By default, `lysithea fetch` uses pager to view your exploit, which is useful when you just check some point of it.
+If it is the very snapshot you want to rollback to, you can fetch the exploit of that time by `lysithea fetch`.
+By default, `lysithea fetch` uses pager to view your exploit, which is useful when you just check some parts of it.
 If you don't want to use pager to pipe the output, you can specify `--no-pager` option:

 ```fetch-no-pager.sh
 $ lysithea fetch 1 --no-pager | head